 in a moment,

 The word “moment” means flash in Greek, a fragment of time.
 The transformation of the glorified body will take place in a flash (literally, in an atom).
 An atom is an undivided point of time; this time is indivisible.
 Change from the present body to the glorified body is instantaneous.

 in the twinkling of an eye,

-The “twinkling of an eye” refers to a very quick action.
-The transformation from the corruptible body to the glorified body will not be a long drawn-out process but an instantaneous action by God.
+The “twinkling of an eye” refers to rapid action.
+The transformation from the corruptible body to the glorified body will not be a long, drawn-out process but an instantaneous action by God.

 at the last trumpet.

 There will be a trumpet call at the Rapture to summon Christians to heaven.
 This will signal the end of our present existence in corruptible human bodies.

 1 Th 4:16, For the Lord Himself will descend from heaven with a shout, with the voice of an archangel, and with the trumpet of God.
 And the dead in Christ will rise first.

 This trumpet is not the same trumpet of Revelation 11:15-18, for Christians will have been raptured before the trumpets of the Tribulation.
 Paul viewed himself as possibly participating in the Rapture (1 Th 4:15, 17).
 The Rapture is an imminent event, which means there is nothing that needs to be fulfilled before the event occurs.
 Paul did not know the time of the Rapture, so he was in the same position as we are – waiting for the imminent coming of Christ.